Australian Landmarks and Attractions

 Melbourne Cricket Ground

-The MCG is the tenth largest stadium in the world and has a capacity of more than 100,000 people.
-Built in 1853, the MCG has hosted the 1956 Summer Olympics, the 2006 Commonwealth Games, and regularly hosts international cricket matches.
-The MCG is also the home of Australian Rules football, hosting games throughout the season (including each year's Grand Final).
-The MCG is considered to be one of the great Australian landmarks.
-Image courtesy of Alexander Sheko licenced under creative commons Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0).
+The MCG is quite remarkable, being the tenth largest stadium in the world and having a capacity of more than 100,000 people.
+Built in 1853, the MCG has hosted many international events such as the 1956 Summer Olympics, the 2006 Commonwealth Games, international cricket matches every Australian summer, and also many international concerts.
+The MCG is also renowned as the home of Australian Rules football, hosting games throughout the AFL season (including each year's Grand Final).

 Sydney Harbour Bridge